Top of page logo

 #6 Puerto Galera, Mindoro (BEST VARIETY)

-Why you should go: Ah Puerto Galera – I got stuck here for 6 months during the 2020 lockdowns and completed my divemaster at Scandi Divers.
-But that’s another story.
+Why Go: Ah Puerto Galera!
+I got stuck here for 6 months during the 2020 lockdowns and over that time completed my divemaster.
+But that’s a separate story.

-Puerto Galera is a stellar place to go scuba diving in the Philippines; it is easy to reach but more importantly it offers a kickass diversity of diving.
-The coral reef here is both pristine and abundant; you can explore it across a range of shallow and deep dives in both calm waters an on fast paced drift dives.
+Puerto Galera is a stellar place to go diving in the Philippines; it is easy to reach and offers a kickass variety of diving.
+The coral reef here is awesome; you can explore it across a range of shallow and deep dives in both calm waters an on fast paced drift dives.

-How to Get There: Fly into Manila and grab a 3 hour bus ride down to Anilao in Batangas province.
-From here it’s a 90 minute across to Puerto Galera.
+Getting There: Fly into Manila and grab a 3 hour bus ride down to Anilao in Batangas province.
+From here it’s a 90 minute ferry across to Puerto Galera.

-Check out the main guide to Puerto Galera diving here!
+Check out the Main Guide to Puerto Galera Diving

-Why you should go: Siquijor is a very laid-back, more-off-the-beaten-track destination in the Philippines.
+Why Go: Siquijor is a very laid-back, more-off-the-beaten-track destination in the Philippines.
 It has some of the best coral reef in the country; having been largely unaffected by the 2021 typhoons that took out much coral elsewhere.

 Around the drift dive site sunken island, you have a great chance of seeing schooling milkfish, the national fish of the Philippines.
 There are also many turtles, reef fish and various critters such as frogfish, scorpionfish fish and nudibranch.
 Several dive sites also offer good muck diving.
 Lucky divers may sometimes see whitetip sharks around “the cave” dive site.